KFreon/KaelsKabbage/content/posts/2025-09-22-strategies-for-multiple-repos-with-coupling/index.md

   - `--allow-unrelated-histories` keeps the history of the individual repos
 - Remove remotes

-## Simple changes in one site affects all?
+## Simple changes in one service requires full rebuild/redeploy?
-This was the sticking point that I had to ultimately overcome.
+This is the main downside for this approach.
-Building and deploying all apps for a tiny text change in one of five sites is excessive, but it's avoids the common issue where one site has way more deployments than the others, and all the version numbers are different.
+Building and deploying all apps for a tiny text change in one of five sites is excessive, but it does avoids the common issue where one site has way more deployments than the others, and all the version numbers are different, making deployments harder to trace.
-That's common in these scenarios, but when things are coupled like this, and the client asks whether the current deployment has a change in it, I had to dig into multiple repos to find out what was where and why.
+In sustained engineering, the time saved by having all five services on the same version by default as opposed to going through multiple repos, builds, and deployments is very much worth it.

 One branch, one build, one deploy, one day later...(cos the build takes ages)

 ![Building!](https://imgs.xkcd.com/comics/compiling.png)

 ## Rebuild entire build and release pipeline...
-This was another major sticking point.
+This was another major sticking point as each service is already slow to build and test.
-Moving to a new repo means consolidating and rebuilding the pipeline.
-While fun and good for cleaning the cruft out (looots of it too), it's riskier, more time consuming, and may not be something the client wants to pay for.
+Combining all services in one meant rebuilding the pipeline, which was fun and good for cleaning the cruft out (looots of it too), but it does add risk and may not be something the client wants to pay for.

-Silver lining is that I now have some experience in yml pipelines!
+Silver lining is that I now have some experience in yaml pipelines!

-# What code is where
+# What code artifact is deployed where?
 I'm not sure where else to put this, but it's a big part of my life in Managed Services/Sustained Engineering.

-Let's say UIP was being developed much more than the ETL job, and it had 100 more deployments.
+Let's say UIP service was being developed more often than the ETL job, and it had 5x more deployments.
 Let's also say that the DataContracts were being changed for UIP and Admin, but not in a way that broke the ETL.
-e.g. I was adding properties to the contracts, but they weren't 100% required in the ETL job, but they were being used in the Admin app.
+For example: Adding properties to the contracts for Admin, but weren't 100% required in the ETL job.

 Now the client asks "Ok so now we want the ETL job to use those, will that work?".
-I find figuring out where the ETL code is up to compared to the others regarding the shared contracts to be pretty hard.
+I find figuring out where the ETL code is up to compared to the others regarding the shared contracts to be pretty difficult and/or time consuming.
-If not hard, at least time consuming, flicking back and forth between the repos and environments and trying to determine what changes are going to affect the ETL job in unexpected ways.
+Flicking back and forth between different repos and environments and trying to determine what changes are going to affect the ETL job and database takes a lot.

 In that example, it could be argued that we should have separate contracts for different apps.
-Fair, but I didn't want to; I believed they were conceptually the same, and should be represented by one entity.
+Fair, but it wasn't present when I got it, and I didn't want to add them; I believed they were conceptually the same, and should be represented by one entity.

-In this new monorepo world, is this better?
+So, is this new monorepo world in a better state than before?
-I believe so, because there's one branch, one build, one deploy.

 # Conclusion: Which is best?
-The monorepo feels best for now, but perhaps this coupling that's been creeping in is more avoidable than I believe.
-Submodules might be ok when doing solo work or only a couple of repos, or if all of them were submoduled into one.
+As always, it depends.
+I think that:
+- Nuget was the worst option
+- Submodules are not great
+- Monorepo feels nice, if busy

+Lots of entrypoints will take time to get used to, but deleting whole swaths of code to centralise and standardise across the projects is pretty satisfying.
+Hopefully it pays off.

-It's going to be pretty hard to undo the monorepo, so most likely we'll stick with it.
+Also...it's going to be pretty hard to undo the monorepo, so we'll probably stick with it.